kolosovpetro/ACuriosityAboutPolynomialInterpolation/README.md

-# A question about Polynomial Interpolation
+# A curiosity about Polynomial Interpolation

 ## GitHub Actions used